-The LM2733 switching regulators are current-mode boost converters operating fixed frequency of 1.6 MHz ("X" option) and 600 kHz ("Y" option).
+The LM27313 switching regulator is a current-mode boost converter with a fixed operating frequency of 1.6 MHz.

-The use of SOT-23 package, made possible by the minimal power loss of the internal 1A switch, and use of small inductors and capacitors result in the industry's highest power density.
-The 40V internal switch makes these solutions perfect for boosting to voltages of 16V or greater.
+The use of the SOT-23 package, made possible by the minimal losses of the 800 mA switch, and small inductors and capacitors result in extremely high power density.
+The 30V internal switch makes these solutions perfect for boosting to voltages of 5V to 28V.

-These parts have a logic-level shutdown pin that can be used to reduce quiescent current and extend battery life.
+This part has a logic-level shutdown pin that can be used to reduce quiescent current and extend battery life.